SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 1. Some time is spent ﬁguring out what ought to be going on, some time is spent designing, but most time is spent debugging.
 2. If  I  added  a  bug  that was  caught  by  a  previous  test,  it  would  show  up  as  soon  as  I  ran  that  test.
 The test  had  worked  before,  so  I  would  know  that  the  bug  was  in  the  work  I  had done since I last tested.

+#### 4.2 Test Example

+- Always  make  sure  a  test  will fail when it should.通过测试失败保证测试一定能够跑到待覆盖的代码。
+- My focus is to test the areas that I’m most worried about going wrong.
+-  building a fresh ﬁxture every  time
+- Most of the updates are simple setters, and I don’t usually bother to test those as there’s little chance they will be the source of a bug.
+- There  is  an  implicit  fourth  phase  that’s  usually  not mentioned:  teardown.
+-   it’s  wise  to  have  only  a  single  verify  statement  in  each  it clause，  I  feel  the  two  are  closely  enough  connected  that  I’m  happy  to  have  them in  the  same  test.
+- Think  of  the  boundary  conditions under which things might go wrong and concentrate your tests there.
+-  but  test  coverage  analysis  is only good for identifying untested areas of the code, not for assessing the quality of a test suite.
+- When  you  get  a  bug  report, start by writing a unit test that exposes the bug.

+### 5. Introducing the Catalog

+- I  emphasize  the  safe  way  of  doing  the  refactoring—which is to take very small steps and test after every one.
+At work, I usually take larger steps  than  some  of  the  baby  steps described,  but  if  I  run  into  a  bug,  I  back  out the last step and take the smaller steps.
+-  It’s  likely  you’ll  vary  them  as you get more practice in refactoring, and that’s ﬁne.
+Just remember that the key is to take small steps—and the trickier the situation, the smaller the steps.

+#### 5.1 The Choice of Refactorings

+### 6. A First Set of Refactorings

+ a set of refactorings that I consider the most useful to learn ﬁrst.

+1. Probably the **most common refactoring** I do is extracting code into a function(**Extract  Function  (106)**)  or  a  variable  (**Extract  Variable  (119)**).  the inverses of those two (**Inline  Function  (115)** and **Inline  Variable  (123))**
+2. Extraction is all about **giving names,** and I often need to change the names as I  learn.  **Change  Function  Declaration  (124)**  changes  names  of  functions;  I  also use that refactoring to add or remove a function’s arguments.
+For variables, I use **Rename Variable (137)**, which relies on **Encapsulate Variable (132)**.
+When changing function  arguments,  I  often  ﬁnd  it  useful  to  combine  a  common  clump  of arguments into a single object with **Introduce  Parameter  Object  (140)**.
+3. Forming  and  naming  functions  are  essential  low-level  refactorings—but,  once created, it’s necessary to group functions into higher-level modules.
+I use **Combine Functions into Class (144)** to group functions, together with the data they operate on, into a class.
+Another path I take is to combine them into a transform **(Combine Functions  into  Transform  (149)),**  **which  is  particularly handy  with  read-only  data.**At a step further in scale, I can often form these modules into **distinct processing phases** using **Split  Phase  (154).**

+#### 6.1 Extract Function

+##### 6.1.1 Motivation

+  The  argument  that  makes  most  sense  to  me,  however,  is **the separation between intention and implementation**.

+1. If you have to spend effort looking  at  a  fragment  of  code  and  ﬁguring  out  what  it’s  doing,  then  you  should extract it into a function and name the function after the “what.”
+2. A  comment  is  often  a  good  hint  for  the  name  of  the function when I extract that fragment.

+##### 6.1.2 Mechanics

+1. Create  a  new  function,  and  name  it  after  the  intent  of  the  function  (name it by what it does, not by how it does it).
+2. Copy  the  extracted  code  from  the  source  function  into  the  new  target function.
+3. Scan the extracted code for references to any variables that are local in scope to  the  source  function  and  will  not  be  in  scope  for  the  extracted  function.
+Pass them as parameters.

+   - If  a  variable  is  only  used  inside  the  extracted  code  but  is  declared  outside,  move the declaration into the extracted code.
+   - Any  variables  that  are  assigned  to  need  more  care  if  they  are  passed  by  value.
+If there’s  only  one  of  them,  I  try  to  treat  the  extracted  code  as  a  query  and  assign the result to the variable concerned.
+   - ,I ﬁnd that too many local variables are being assigned by the extracted code.
+It’s  better  to  abandon  the  extraction  at  this  point.
+When  this  happens,  I consider other refactorings such as Split  Variable  (240) or Replace  Temp  with  Query (178) to simplify variable usage and revisit the extraction later.
+4. Compile after all variables are dealt with
+5. Replace  the  extracted  code  in  the  source  function  with  a  call  to  the  target function.
+6. Test.

+#### 6.2 Inline Function

+##### 6.2.1 Motivation

+- the  code  into  something  that  is  just  as  clear  as  the  name
+-  I have a group of functions that seem badly factored.
+I can inline them all into one big function and then reextract the functions the way I prefer
+- I  commonly  use  Inline  Function  when  I  see  code  that’s  using  too  much indirection

+#### 6.3 Extract Variable

+##### 6.2.1 Motivation

+If I’m considering Extract Variable, it means I want to add a name to an expression  in  my  code.
+If it’s only meaningful within the function I’m working on, then Extract Variable is a good choice—but if it makes sense in a broader context, I’ll  consider  making  the  name  available  in  that  broader  context,  usually  as  a function.

+##### 6.1.3 Mechanics

+- Ensure that the expression you want to extract does not have side effects.
+- Declare an immutable variable.
+Set it to a copy of the expression you want to name.
+- Replace the original expression with the new variable.
+- Test.